warwickofthegh/awesome-tesla-australia/readme.md

 ## Charging
 - LFP Battery in RWD should be charged to 100% daily to maintain battery health
 - Cables: Rearly will you need to bring cable for public chargers, and Caravan parks often have 3phase plugs
+- Home: 10amp ok for nightly, 15amp slightly more to ensure full charge.
+Or 32amp via mobile charger or Tesla Wall Charger

 ## Insurance
 - Choice of Repairer: Preferrable, though will generally have to end up at an Tesla Approved repairer to get access to parts and repair tools